nicknijenhuis/XamarinAlliance/README.md

-# XamarinAlliance
-### Welcome to the Xamarin Alliance
+## Welcome to the Xamarin Alliance
+\#XamarinAlliance

+####A multi challenge experience for developers to build their first connected Xamarin application.

-Learn about developing Xamarin apps using the Xamarin Alliance, organized by the MSFT Belux DX team
+Organized by the MSFT Belux DX team